Thursday, August 28, 2025

 Saturday, September 23, 2023

-I always wondered why God would reach down to me when I was a lost sinner trying to figure out who He was or even if He existed.
-I guess the fact that I was looking for Him made Him want me to find Him even more (which is probably not a 100% biblical statement, but close) - Jeremiah 29:13.
+I wondered why God would even reach out to someone like me—a lost being trying to figure out who God was or if He even existed at all.
+But maybe, the fact that I was searching for Him made Him want me to find Him even more (which may not be perfectly theological, but it’s close)—Jeremiah 29:13.

-In my spirit, God said these literal words: "Sin does not surprise Me, I am the One who let you live in it, but I am also the One who loves you too much to just let you die in it."
-(Romans 3:23-24)
+"Sin doesn’t surprise Me.
+I’m the One who let you live in it—but I’m also the One who loves you too much to just let you die in it."
+(Romans 3:23–24)

 Thursday, September 7, 2023